dddappp/A-Sui-Demo/README.md

 You can follow the instructions below to reproduce the development process of this Demo.

-It should be noted that we assume that you have deployed the Move contracts to the Sui devnet, so we skip the instructions on how to modify certain configuration files required for deployment to other networks.
+It should be noted that we assume that you want to deploy the Move contracts to the Sui devnet, so we skip the instructions on how to modify certain configuration files required for deployment to other networks.

 ### Write DDDML Model Files

 You can create a directory, for example, called `test`, to place all the application code, and then create a subdirectory `dddml` within this directory.
 We generally put the model files written according to the DDDML specification in this directory.

-You can download/copy the sample model files here to the dddml directory: https://github.com/wubuku/Dapp-LCDP-Demo/tree/main/domain-model/sui
+You can download/copy the sample model files here to the `dddml` directory: https://github.com/wubuku/Dapp-LCDP-Demo/tree/main/domain-model/sui

 In these models, some of the fabricated examples may have become a bit "absurdly" complicated, but our tool is not "stumped".